 Lentil and kidney bean dal is a delicious vegan red kidney bean curry.
 It’s a perfect quick healthy meal to suit anyone looking for a really filling curry.

-This lentil and kidney bean dal isn’t made with dried kidney beans like the traditional dal makhani.
+You see I’ve saved time as this lentil dal recipe isn’t made with dried kidney beans like the traditional dal makhani.

 I’ve also substituted the cream in the traditional version with a few tablespoons of grated coconut cream